 It takes a special kind of therapy to garner the attention of state government, and that’s exactly what applied behavior analysis (ABA) therapy did in Iowa in 2013.

-Today, Iowa’s children with autism enjoy access to what has been described as one of the most promising therapies for children with autism, thanks to the Autism Support Program (ASP), created through the Iowa Legislature to provide funding for ABA therapy for children under the age of nine who meet certain diagnostic and financial eligibility criteria.
+Today, Iowa’s children with autism enjoy access to what has been described as one of the most promising therapies for children with autism, thanks to the Autism Support Program (ASP), created through the Iowa Legislature to provide funding for ABA therapy for children under the age of 14 who meet certain diagnostic and financial eligibility criteria.

 Earning a Master’s Degree and Qualifying for the BCBA® Credential

 The Behavior Analyst Certification Board (BACB) not only offers the credentials that applied behavior analysts need to enter the field as competent practitioners, it also has written the model regulation for licensing that most states use for the basis of their licensing laws.
-Should Iowa enact a licensing process, it is likely to align with the BACB’s Model Act for Licensing/Regulating Behavior Analysts.

 The BACB approves both online and campus-based graduate programs, making the process of earning a graduate degree in ABA easier and more convenient than ever.
 Online programs allow students to complete some or all their coursework requirements through distance-based study, making them a great option for busy professionals and those looking for a greater variety of options that align with career goals, which may mean earning a master’s in education or psychology with a focus in applied behavior analysis.